robertsabum/Stochastic-Control-with-DRL/README.md

 #### Asset Portfolio Construction

 The second problem we explore is asset portfolio construction, which is the process of selecting a optimal weights for a portfolio of assets that maximizes returns while minimizing risk.
-Given that the action space is continuous, we implemented a Deep Deterministic Polict Gradient (DDPG) model to learn the optimal policy to select asset weights based on observed historical statistical measures of each asset.
+Here, we used a Deep Deterministic Polict Gradient (DDPG) model to learn the optimal policy to select asset weights based on observed statistical measures of each asset.